São Paulo: Transport

-Airports
+Air

 São Paulo has two main airports, São Paulo/Guarulhos International Airport for international flights and national hub, and São Paulo–Congonhas Airport for domestic and regional flights.
 Another airport, the Campo de Marte Airport, serves private jets and light aircraft.
-The three airports together moved more than 58.000.000 passengers in 2015, making São Paulo one of the top 15 busiest in the world, by number of air passenger movements.
+The three airports together moved more than 58,000,000 passengers in 2015, making São Paulo one of the top 15 busiest in the world, by number of air passenger movements.
 The region of Greater São Paulo is also served by Viracopos International Airport, São José dos Campos Airport and Jundiaí Airport.

 Congonhas Airport operates flights mainly to Rio de Janeiro, Porto Alegre, Belo Horizonte and Brasília.
 Built in the 1930s, it was designed to handle the increasing demand for flights, in the fastest growing city in the world.
 Located in Campo Belo District, Congonhas Airport is close to the three main city's financial districts: Paulista Avenue, Brigadeiro Faria Lima Avenue and Engenheiro Luís Carlos Berrini Avenue.

 The São Paulo–Guarulhos International, also known as "Cumbica", is 25 km north-east of the city center, in the neighboring city of Guarulhos.
 Every day nearly 110.000 people pass through the airport, which connects Brazil to 36 countries around the world.
 370 companies operate there, generating more than 53.000 jobs.
 The international airport is connected to the metropolitan rail system, with Line 13 (CPTM).

 Campo de Marte is in Santana district, the northern zone of São Paulo.
 The airport handles private flights and air shuttles, including air taxi firms.
 Opened in 1935, Campo de Marte is the base for the largest helicopter fleet in Brazil and the world's, ahead of New York and Tokyo.
 This airport is the home base of the State Civil Police Air Tactical Unit, the State Military Police Radio Patrol Unit and the São Paulo Flying Club.

 From this airport, passengers can take advantage of some 350 remote helipads and heliports to bypass heavy road traffic.